VishnuAkundi/spa-python/docs/USER_GUIDE.md

 2. Click the start and end of a noise-only pause.
 3. Adjust Noise start and Noise end with the sliders or time fields.

-If Analyze full file is off:
+If Analyze full file is offn(default):

 1. Click Select Analysis Boundaries.
 2. Click the start and end of the full section to analyze.